 List of All CSS Selectors Which We Will Learn

-Click the links below to jump on topic:
+Click the links below to jump on the topic:

 CSS element selector

-Elements selector is used to selecting the HTML elements based on their names.
-We simply type the name of HTML element and then type a pair of curly braces and define the properties of CSS in between them.
-Below image shows the example of the CSS element selector.
+Elements selector is used to select the HTML elements based on their names.
+We simply type the name of the HTML element and then type a pair of curly braces and define the properties of CSS in between them.
+The below image shows the example of the CSS element selector.

 CSS .Class Selector